 Can I take out a family funeral insurance policy?

-Couples can take out joint cover to avoid leaving each other and any children with a large funeral bill.
+Yes you can.
+Couples can take out joint cover to get a joint cover discount.
+Children under 21 can sometimes be bundled onto a policy.
 Similarly, policyholders can encourage their elderly parents to take out cover under the same policy as themselves.

 - Family discounts.
-The main advantage of taking out family funeral insurance is that many insurers offer a discount (as much as 20% off your premiums) when immediate family members purchase additional policies with them.
+The main advantage of taking out family funeral insurance is that many insurers offer a discount (as much as 20% off your premiums) when immediate family members (e.g. your spouse) purchases additional policies with them.